 Join Us for an Upcoming Montessori Career Information Session

-Join us on one of the dates below to engage in conversation, consider the possible career choices in Montessori education, and learn more about the Seton experience.
+Interested in learning more about Montessori teacher and administrator certification at Seton Montessori Institute?
+Join us for a Montessori Career Information Session to engage in conversation, consider the possible career choices in Montessori education, and learn more about the Seton experience.
 Each of our information sessions is complimentary; but requires pre-registration.
 Click on the date below to register.

 We look forward to meeting you!

 Seton Montessori Institute presents all of our adult learner courses on our beautiful four acre campus in Clarendon Hills, Illinois.
 Nestled into a beautiful setting, provided by our Lab School – Seton Montessori, our adults learners are connected to the work they are studying – the child.

 Infant-Toddler Certification Course